y00628/q-learning-grid-game/README.md

 - **Environment Controls**:
   - `R`: Change the map layout and start a new game.

 Use the above instructions to experiment with different reinforcement learning algorithms and train/test agents.
+Remember to press `R` after an agent is done training.

 ---